Authored by the expert who managed and guided the team behind the Czechia Property Pack

 Do people think homes are overpriced in the Czech Republic in 2026?

-As of early 2026, most locals and market insiders in the Czech Republic believe homes are overpriced, especially in Prague, where affordability has become a major concern for first-time buyers and young families.
+As of 2026, most locals and market insiders think homes in the Czech Republic are expensive, especially in Prague and Brno, even though many still expect prices to keep rising.

 What are common buyer mistakes people regret in the Czech Republic right now?